codacy/docs/docs/coverage-reporter/alternative-ways-of-running-coverage-reporter.md

 ## GitHub Action

-If you're using GitHub Actions to report coverage, you can use our GitHub Action [codacy/codacy-coverage-reporter-action](https://github.com/codacy/codacy-coverage-reporter-action).
+If you're using GitHub Actions to report coverage, you can use our GitHub Action [<span class="skip-vale">codacy/codacy-coverage-reporter-action</span>](https://github.com/codacy/codacy-coverage-reporter-action).

 ## CircleCI orb

-If you're using CircleCI to report coverage, you can use our orb [codacy/coverage-reporter](https://circleci.com/orbs/registry/orb/codacy/coverage-reporter).
+If you're using CircleCI to report coverage, you can use our orb [<span class="skip-vale">codacy/coverage-reporter</span>](https://circleci.com/orbs/registry/orb/codacy/coverage-reporter).

 ## Manually downloading the binary